 Afghan & Immigrant Women and Families in NYC

-WAW’s NYCC has become a lifeline for the local Afghan and increasingly, the South Asian and other Muslim immigrant and refugee communities.
+WAW’s NYCC has become a lifeline for the local Afghan and, increasingly, the South Asian and other Muslim immigrant and refugee communities.

-The NYCC serves its clients with cultural and language competencies in English, Farsi/Dari, Pashto, Urdu, Hindi, and Spanish.
-The impact of our programs has steadily increased from less than 100 clients served in 2003 to serving well over 1,000 individuals and their families each year.
+Many of the NYCC staff come from the community we serve and innately understand the culture.
+We speakEnglish, Farsi/Dari, Pashto, Urdu, Hindi, and Spanish, so we can communicate directly with our community members in their own language.
+The impact of our programs has steadily increased from fewer than 100 people served in 2003 to over 1,000 people each year.

 WHO WE SERVE

-- 60% Afghans;
+- 60% Afghans, and

-- 40% other Muslim immigrants; and
+- 40% other Muslim immigrants.

 The trust WAW has built within communities over the years has broken the silence surrounding domestic and gender-based violence—survivors now come forward and are more comfortable asking for support compared to when the NYCC started and survivors hesitated to report due to the stigma attached to domestic violence and fears of deportation.

-WAW was founded and is currently run and led by staff—the vast majority of whom are women—that have first-hand knowledge of the Afghan, South Asian, and Muslim immigrant communities in New York.
+WAW was founded and is currently run and led by staff—the vast majority of whom are women—that have first-hand knowledge of the Afghan, South Asian, and other Muslim immigrant communities in New York.

 When WAW was launched in April 2001 with volunteers serving the needs of a few Afghan immigrant women in Queens, our founders quickly found that these women endured similar challenges and abuses as their sisters in Afghanistan.

-In conjunction with providing direct services at the NYCC and our VACC, WAW advocates for the rights and safety of Afghan women, girls, and children in the United States to ensure that their voices, challenges, and concerns are heard by key US and foreign policymakers.
+In conjunction with providing direct services at the NYCC and VACC, WAW advocates for the rights and safety of Afghan women, girls, and children in the United States to ensure that their voices, challenges, and concerns are heard by key US and foreign policymakers.